richardschoen/howtostuff/installmariadbonibmi.md

 /QOpenSys/pkgs/bin/mysqladmin mysqladmin -u root password yourpassword
 ```

-***Do not start server yet until after you modify /QOpenSys/etc/mariadb/server.cnf***
+***Do not start server yet if you need to modify /QOpenSys/etc/mariadb/my.cnf to change default port or bind a specific address***

-Use nano editor, vim or other editor to edit ***/QOpenSys/etc/mariadb/server.cnf*** file so the server will listen on TCP/IP addresses.
+Use nano editor, vim or other editor to edit ***/QOpenSys/etc/mariadb/my.cnf*** file so the server will listen on TCP/IP addresses.
 We will enable access on all IP addresses.
 ```
-edit /QOpenSys/etc/mariadb/server.cnf
+edit /QOpenSys/etc/mariadb/my.cnf
-uncomment:
-#bind-address=0.0.0.0
-so it looks like:
+Add following entries:

 bind-address=0.0.0.0
+port=3306

 save server.cnf
 ```
 ***For a more secure server only listen on IP address 127.0.0.1/localhost***